 I have never understood “why” a lot of people in the survivalist community dwell on lethal force and the use of violence?
 Maybe they think life is like an action movie, and they are missing out on their starring roll.
 Maybe they want to be some kind of hero?

 Life during a disaster is nothing like what you see in the movies.
 From my experience, the good comes out in the majority of the people.
 There are those that will try to steal and take advantage of others, but its not like what happens in the movies.

-Please Rate This Article I dont know what it is, but over the past 4 or 5 years, I have not been impressed with the PC games coming out, and to be honest I am getting a little bored.
+I dont know what it is, but over the past 4 or 5 years, I have not been impressed with the PC games coming out, and to be honest I am getting a little bored.
 During the mid-week madness and weekend sales I have been buying games at discounted prices.
-Over […]
+Over the past year I […]

-Please Rate This Article As we approach the 2 year anniversary of l4d2, in retrospect, I think the boycotters were right.
+As we approach the 2 year anniversary of l4d2, in retrospect, I think the boycotters were right.
 The presales L4D2 hype failed to live up to a lot of things.
-Dynamic paths – removed Dynamic weather – removed Dynamic night and day – removed Some of the best versus maps ruined […]
+Dynamic paths – removed Dynamic weather – removed Dynamic night and day – removed Some of the best versus maps ruined due to glitches, bugs […]

-Please Rate This Article If there is one thing in this world that pisses me off, it has to be thieves.
+If there is one thing in this world that pisses me off, it has to be thieves.
 It seems to me that thieves fall into a couple of categories.
 Irresponsible – thieves get low on money, need a little extra spending cash, they just go steal something and sell it.
-The […]
+The problem is the thief […]

-Please Rate This Article How do you develop life skills that are marketable?
+How do you develop life skills that are marketable?
 Either through an education, training or experience.
 But, how do you know if your skills will be in demand?
 Over the past few years I have seen people over spending on their education.
-People will go into $100k of debt, for a […]
+People will go into $100k of debt, for a degree that pays $30k […]

 There is one inevitable fact of life, life moves forward, even when you do not want it to.
 Things around you change, people get older, kids grow up, life gets more expensive,,,.